anarchivist/bclc-2014-presentation/presentation.md

 With the creation and standardization of actionable rights statements, users will know when a work is in the Public Domain, covered under a Creative Commons license or is Rights Restricted, among other possible labels.
 In addition, we recently submitted an entry to the Knight Foundation's Knight News Challenge to potentially support this work.
 </div>

 # How is this possible? {.takahashi}

 <div role="note" class="note">
 Now, you may wonder how this is possible, because those 5.8 million items had to come from somewhere.
+In addition, DPLA has a small staff - currently, we're seven full time employees and one intern.
+There's no special magic here - just lots and lots of collaboration.
 </div>

 # DPLA Hubs {.takahashi}